PaulRouanet/ros2_control_bolt/doc/Start.md

 ## 2 - Second step, Workspace :

 You need to have a `clear workspace` to do some tests or find your files easily.
-Many differents workspaces exist but for the rest of the tutorial you would be easier to use the same workspace as me.
+Many different workspaces exist but for the rest of the tutorial you would be easier to use the same workspace as me.

 1) Having a `local workspace` is better (when you are in LAAS otherwise you dont need it):